-Our Environmental Public Health Specialist (EPHS) supports disease prevention through promoting safe and healthy environmental conditions throughout the community for the benefit of all residents and visitors.
-Environmental Services may include inspections and or consultation regarding; food safety/food service establishments, lodging, childcare facilities, private drinking water, domestic onsite wastewater treatment systems, and indoor air quality.
-Additionally the EPHS assists the communicable disease nurse in addressing animal bites and rabies testing.
+Our Environmental Public Health Specialist (EPHS) supports disease prevention by promoting safe and healthy environmental conditions throughout the community for the benefit of all residents and visitors.
+Environmental Services may include inspections and or consultation regarding food safety/food service establishments, lodging, childcare facilities, private drinking water, domestic onsite wastewater treatment systems, and indoor air quality.
+Additionally, the EPHS assists the communicable disease nurse in addressing animal bites and rabies testing.
 Links supporting additional technical information are included in the general topic descriptions below.

 Food Inspections and Food Safety

 The Macon County Health Department performs food inspections under the authority of the State of Missouri.
-We assist with food safety consultations, education, and we inspect food establishments, mobile food units and temporary food events open to the public.
-Food establishments include; restaurants, taverns, grocery stores, convenience stores, and other food retail environments.
-Food establishment plan review is conducted for new facilities and major remodels.
-Application link for food establishments related to new facilities and major remodels http://health.mo.gov/safety/foodsafety/pdf/580-3058.pdf.
+We assist with food safety consultations, and education, and we inspect food establishments, mobile food units, and temporary food events open to the public.
+Food establishments include restaurants, taverns, grocery stores, convenience stores, and other food retail environments.
+A food establishment plan review is conducted for new facilities and major remodels.
+Application link for food establishments related to new facilities and major remodels.
 Deficiencies marked during inspections may be categorized as priority or core items.
-The categories define an associated risk to the factors that lead to food borne illness and establish correction timeliness for deficiencies observed.
-Missouri Food Code link http://health.mo.gov/safety/foodsafety/pdf/missourifoodcode.pdf
+The categories define an associated risk to the factors that lead to food-borne illness and establish correction timeliness for deficiencies observed.
+You can check the Missouri Food Code for food establishments for more information.

-A Certified Food Protection Manager Exam is proctored at the Health Department, advanced scheduling required.
-A couple of ways to achieve knowledge are through educational venues either online, as self paced training at https://www.statefoodsafety.com/ or through purchase of the National Restaurant Association “ServSafe” Course Book (available at the Health Department).
-Manager Classes are intended for chefs, supervisors and leaders for $100.00 and include the price of one examination session.
-Our Basic Food Handler Class provides food handlers fundamental food safety training and exam for $20.00 per person.
+A Certified Food Protection Manager Exam is proctored at the Health Department, and advanced scheduling is required.
+A couple of ways to achieve knowledge are through online educational venues, as self-paced training or by purchasing the National Restaurant Association “ServSafe” Course Book (available at the Health Department).
+Manager Classes are intended for chefs, supervisors, and leaders for $100.00 and include the price of one examination session.
+Our Basic Food Handler Class provides food handlers with fundamental food safety training and exam for $20.00 per person.

 Food recalls are generally associated with food or ingredients that may be unsafe for human consumption.
 This may also relate to improper labeling or lack of declaration of an allergen.
-Food may have been tested for contaminate or bacteria related to a food borne illness.
-Below are two links that announce food recalls.
+Food may have been tested for contamination or bacteria related to a foodborne illness.
+Check MO DHSS and FDA for food recall information.

-Food safety relates to everyone and often a concern with food that inherently have bacteria associated with products, such as raw milk.
-Attached below are three links associated with educating individuals about the risk of consuming raw milk.
+Food safety relates to everyone and is often a concern with food that inherently has bacteria associated with products, such as raw milk.
+To learn more about raw milk, visit CDC raw milk Q and A and Real Raw Milk Facts

-Fish advisories are published by the Missouri Department of Health and Senior Services.
+Fish advisories are published by the Missouri Department of Health and Senior Services and the EPA.
 Recommendations are made for all bodies of water where fish are caught with additional reference based on fish monitoring throughout the state.
 Consumption recommendations are made based on various health risks.
-The links provide the detailed information regarding the current fish advisory.
+You can view a map of fish advisories in the state of Missouri to determine any health risks in your region.

-In these events, it is the responsibility of environmental health personnel to assess the condition of any food, drugs, cosmetics or medical devices involved in such incidents and to make sound decisions based on public health policies and procedures.
+In the event of distressed and/or adulterated foods and pharmaceuticals, fire, flood, weather, and highway accidents, it is the responsibility of environmental health personnel to assess the condition of any food, drugs, cosmetics, or medical devices involved in such incidents and to make sound decisions based on public health policies and procedures.

 Responding to events and addressing distressed items for human consumption or use.
 Section 196.030, RSMo mandates the Department of Health and Senior Services (DHSS) and its representatives to embargo foods, drugs, cosmetics, or medical devices that are involved in suspected adulteration or misbranding, as a result of a transportation incident or other natural/manmade event or disaster.

-Response and evaluation is conducted, as soon as possible, after accidents, truck wrecks, train derailments, fires, floods, back-up of sewage in a facility, extended interruption of power or water service or when other natural/manmade disasters occur.
+Response and evaluation are conducted, as soon as possible, after accidents, truck wrecks, train derailments, fires, floods, back-up of sewage in a facility, extended interruption of power or water service, or when other natural/manmade disasters occur.
 Every effort is made to limit the amount of product that is embargoed (i.e. removed from commerce).

 The Macon County Health Department performs lead testing.
 If you are concerned about lead or have additional questions, please call 660-395-4711 for more information.

-The Environmental Public Health Specialist inspects lodging facilities making assessment of Drinking Water Supply, Wastewater Handling, Sanitation/Housekeeping, Life Safety, Fire Safety, Swimming Pools/Spas, Plumbing and Mechanical, Heating Venting and Air Conditioning Equipment.
-Where local/municipal ordinances exist with regulatory requirements; municipal regulatory authority requirements are accepted by the Health Department.
+The Environmental Public Health Specialist inspects lodging facilities making assessments of Drinking Water Supply, Wastewater Handling, Sanitation/Housekeeping, Life Safety, Fire Safety, Swimming Pools/Spas, Plumbing, and Mechanical, Heating/Venting, and Air Conditioning Equipment.
+Where local/municipal ordinances exist with regulatory requirements, municipal regulatory authority requirements are accepted by the Health Department.
 This is accomplished by receiving correspondence approving the specific condition or discrepancy.
 Where applicable lodging inspections are conducted in conjunction with local Fire Inspectors.
 Those establishments meeting the sanitation and safety standards outlined in the lodging rule, 19 CSR 20-3.050, receive an approved inspection report.
 Re-inspections are conducted as needed.

 The Macon County Health Department is happy to assist those patrons planning a trip or looking for lodging by providing the following lists of licensed and unlicensed establishments in the state of Missouri.
 Click on any of the links below for more information.